microsoft/Windows-appsample-customers-orders-database/README.md

   * Replace Toolkit Expander control with [WinUI Expander](https://docs.microsoft.com/windows/apps/design/controls/expander) control, remove Toolkit UI Controls package
 * Update UI to follow the latest [Windows 11 design principles](https://docs.microsoft.com/windows/apps/design/signature-experiences/design-principles).
 * Bug fixes and enhancements

+To see how we updated the UI to look at home on Windows 11, see [Updating the Customers Orders Database sample UI to Windows 11](windows-11-update.md).

 ## Previous updates